ibm-cloud-docs/EventStreams/connecting_es.md

 ## Network connectivity
 {: #network_connectivity}

 By default, all {{site.data.keyword.messagehub}} instances are configured to be accessible over the public Internet.
-If using the Enterprise plan, you can restrict connectivity as follows:
+If you're using the Enterprise plan, you can restrict connectivity as follows:

 Private networking
 :   If your workload is running entirely within the {{site.data.keyword.Bluemix_notm}}, and public access to the service is not required, {{site.data.keyword.messagehub}} instances can instead be configured to be accessible only over the {{site.data.keyword.Bluemix_notm}} private network.
 This offers increased isolation and does not incur the egress bandwidth charges associated with public traffic.
 Instances can also be configured to be accessible over both the {{site.data.keyword.Bluemix_notm}} public and private networks.